Skip to main content

 Tickets & Pricing

-Free admission, though donations are welcomed for pagoda maintenance
+Free admission, though donations are welcomed and appreciated

 Best Time to Visit